natescode/silicon/docs/advanced.md

 ## `this`, traits, interfaces

-Silicon is structurally typed _by default_ like `Go`.
-Silicon is a flexible language with _modes_ and _defaults_.
+~~Silicon is structurally typed _by default_ like `Go`.
+Silicon is a flexible language with _modes_ and _defaults_.~~

 ### Interface

-Interfaces in Silicon are just like interfaces like `Go`, they're structurally typed and can be applied to types after the fact.
-There is no empty `interface{}` though.
+Interfaces in Silicon are just like traits like `Rust`, they're nominally typed and can be applied to types after the fact.
 Silicon has real Generics and `Quasi Quotes`.

 `this` / `self` is just the first parameter.